ThwCorbin/toms-site/src/posts/tags-scheme.md

 layout: layouts/post.njk
 ---

 I use [11ty's collections](https://www.11ty.io/docs/collections/ 'Eleventy static site generator documentation for collections') `tags` to organise my blog content.
 In each blog post's front matter, I assign values for the `tags` key.
-All blog entries have a `tags` key of #post, and I break out posts into three different main `tags`: #article, #note, and #card.
+All blog entries have a `tags` key of #post, and I break out posts into three different letterbox `tags`: #article, #note, and #card.

 <!END clip>

-- articles are letters to the world that I either write or to which I link
+- articles are letters to the world about code or the ultimate question of life
-- notes are progress reports on my projects, code tips/tricks/snippets that are worth noting, and other correspondence that are shorter than a letter but longer than a postcard
+- notes are code tips/tricks/snippets that are worth noting, progress reports on my projects, and other correspondence that are shorter than a letter but longer than a postcard
 - postcards provide [titbits](https://chambers.co.uk/search/?query=titbit&title=thes 'Definition of titbits') of content, such as quotes, thoughts, ideas, and images

-The main `tags` #note and #card have sub-`tags` that I use to manage similar content.
+The letterbox `tags` have sub-`tags` that I use to manage similar content.

-- #report, #code
+- articles: #code, #life
+- notes: #code, #report
-- #quote, #thought, #idea, #image
+- postcards: #idea, #image, #quote, #thought

 Here is the front matter of the Markdown file for this blog post showing its `tags` values: